PhD Thesis - Retrofitting the ML module system

-The pdf version is available
+The most up-to-date pdf version is available here.

 MLmodules come as an additional layer on top of a core language to offer large-scale notions of abstraction and composition.
 They contributed to the success of OCamland SML.
 While modules are easy to write for common cases, their advanced use may become tricky, as it is easy to run into edge cases and irregularities.
 Additionally, despite a long line of works, their meta-theory remains difficult to comprehend, with involved soundness proofs.
 In this thesis we propose a consolidation for the design of the type system of MLmodules.